 He is devoid of instincts, and therefore must learn everything through training;

-It cannot exist at any stage of its life cycle without communication and interaction with other people.
+Cannot exist at any stage of its life cycle without communication or interaction with other people.

-So figure it out after that, how much in each of us from Nature(biology), and how much from Nurture(education) 8 .
+So figure out after this how much of each of us is from Nature(biology), and how much from Nurture(education) 8.

-There is still no unanimity of opinion about the stages, stages or phases through which the process of socialization passes, neither in domestic nor in foreign literature.
-Some believe that a person goes through two stages of socialization (ethnization) - primary (upbringing in the family) and secondary (conscious entry into society).
-Or in another formulation: primary socialization (first half of a person's life) and secondary (second half of life).
-N.V.
-Andreenkova three phases: 1) primary socialization, or socialization of the child; 2) marginal socialization - a teenager (intermediate); 3) stable, i.e. conceptual - 17-18 - 23-35 years old.
+There is still no consensus of opinion on what stages, stages or phases the process of socialization goes through, either in domestic or foreign literature.
+Some believe that a person goes through two stages of socialization (ethnicization) - primary (upbringing in the family) and secondary (conscious entry into society).
+Or in another formulation: primary socialization (the first half of a person’s life) and secondary (the second half of life).
+At N.V.
+Andreenkova has three phases: 1) primary socialization, or socialization of the child; 2) marginal socialization - teenager (intermediate); 3) sustainable, i.e. conceptual - 17-18 - 23-35 years old.
 And other authors distinguish three stages of socialization, but in accordance with life cycles: childhood, adolescence, maturity.
-Each stage corresponds to a certain level of assimilation of social norms and values.
-At the first stage, the leader of socialization is the family, at the second - the school, at the third - production.
-The third group of researchers divides the entire process of socialization into three stages: 1) prepubertal (up to 12 years); 2) teenage (12 - 16-18 years old); 3) adult - after 18.
+Each stage corresponds to a certain level of assimilation social norms and values.
+At the first stage, the leader of socialization is the family, at the second - school, at the third - production.
+The third group of researchers divides the entire process of socialization into three stages: 1) pre-pubertal (up to 12 years); 2) teenage (12 - 16-18 years old); 3) adult - after 18.
 G.M.
 Andreeva identifies three main stages (stages) of socialization: pre-labor, labor and post-labor.
-At the pre-labor stage, these are the family, preschool children's institutions, school, university.
+At the pre-labor stage, these include the family, preschool institutions, schools, and universities.
 She considers the production team to be the main institution of socialization at the labor stage.
 As for the post-labor stage, the question, according to the scientist, remains open.

 Three phases and three factors of socialization

-Renowned psychiatrist Harry Sullivan 9 singled out six phase in development human personality:
+The famous psychiatrist Harry Sullivan 9 highlighted six phases V development human personality:

 infancy, ending with the appearance of articulate speech, even if meaningless;